- Adventure Travel

 Unfortunately, this insurance is quite expensive.
 It you take into account the fact that you don’t have to pay the Medicare levy, it’s actually only slightly more than having Medicare + private health insurance…but this still doesn’t dull the pain of having to pay around $200 a month for health care you may or may not use.
 It may be tempting to get rid of this expense once you’ve successfully applied for your visa, but the health insurance company will notify the government as soon as your policy becomes non-457-compliant.
 So don’t get rid of it!
 Plus, it could be handy if you bust your knee and have to have surgery two weeks later like I did a few years ago.

 Lastly, it is no longer a requirement that you have a visa label added to your passport.
 Even though they take up an entire page in my passport, I’ve continued getting them — even for my permanent visa.
 This is because, while border control can see my visa on their computers, airlines can’t.
 Nearly all airlines will ask for proof of your right to stay in the country at checkin — especially because I have no ticket out of Australia — and being able to turn to a page in my passport is infinitely easier than trying to dig up a piece of paper.
+However, the government is now charging a mandatory $70 fee for this service, so it’s up to you whether it’s worth it to save potential hassles down the road.

 This is by no means a comprehensive list, but I hope it helps to smooth your transition into living in Australia and that it answers a few questions that immigration hides deep in the bowels of their website.
 Good luck, and you won’t regret it — Australia’s a great country to live in.